nicojourdain/misomip2/README.md

 ----------

 # Multi-model Analysis
-Contains scripts to quickly plot multi-model diagnostics.
-TO BE COMPLETED.
+Contains scripts to quickly plot multi-model diagnostics. **TO BE COMPLETED**.

 To use the analysis tools, start by specifying:
 ```bash